HCL-TECH-SOFTWARE/volt-mx-docs/source/docs/documentation/Iris/iris_widget_prog_guide/Content/TabPane_Properties.md

 *   If the autogrowMode property is configured as voltmx.flex.AUTOGROW\_HEIGHT, then preferred Size (based on content in the selected tab ) is computed, and min/max constraints are applied.
 *   In a TabPane widget with Collapsible view, when the value of the autogrowMode property is voltmx.flex.AUTOGROW\_HEIGHT,the height of the widget is the total height of all the expanded tabs.

-Example
+<b>Example</b>

-{% highlight voltMx %}//Sample code to set the autogrowMode property of a TabPane widget.
+{% highlight VoltMx %}//Sample code to set the autogrowMode property of a TabPane widget.
 //The TabPane widget will use the set height property to derive height frmHome.myTab1.autogrowMode=voltmx.flex.AUTOGROW_NONE;